 - 1. Load one PSK onto the TOE and device B and a second PSK onto the TOE and device C. This defines two pairwise CAs. - 2.
-Generate a group CAK for the group of three devices using ieee8021XKayCreateNewGroup. - 3.
+Generate a group CAK for the group of 3 devices using ieee8021XKayCreateNewGroup. - 3.
 Observe via packet capture that the TOE distributes the group CAK to the two peers, protected by AES key wrap using their respective PSKs. - 4.
-Verify that B can form an SA with C and connect securely. - 5.
+Verify that B can form a SA with C and connect securely. - 5.
 Disable the KaY functionality of device C using ieee8021XPaePortKayMkaEnable. - 6.
 Generate a group CAK for the TOE and B using ieee8021XKayCreateNewGroup and observe they can connect. - 7.
 The evaluator shall have B attempt to connect to C and observe this fails. - 8.
 Re-enable the KaY functionality of device C. - 9.
-Invoke ieee8021XKayCreateNewGroup again.

-10. Verify that both the TOE can connect to C and that B can connect to C.
+Invoke ieee8021XKayCreateNewGroup again. - 10.
+Verify that both the TOE can connect to C and that B can connect to C. - Test 2: The evaluator shall start an MKA session between the TOE and the two environmental MACsec peers and then perform the following steps: - 1.
+Send an MKPDU to the TOE's individual MAC address from a peer.
+Verify the frame is dropped and logged. - 2.
+Send an MKPDU to the TOE that is less than 32 octets long.
+Verify the frame is dropped and logged. - 3.
+Send an MKPDU to the TOE whose length in octets is not a multiple of 4.
+Verify the frame is dropped and logged. - 4.
+Send an MKPDU to the TOE that is one byte short.
+Verify the frame is dropped and logged. - 5.
+Send an MKPDU to the TOE with unknown Agility Parameter.
+Verify the frame is dropped and logged. - Test 1: Not applicable.
+The TOE does not support Group CAKs. - Test 2: The evaluator set up two MACsec peers to connect to the TOE.
+The evaluator ensured that the TOE is the Key Server by setting an MKA priority that is lower than the two MACsec peers.
+The evaluator then started an MKA session between the TOE and the two active participant peers, also taking a packet capture of the session.
+The evaluator then sent five modified MKA packets according to the conditions identified in this test case.
+In each case the TOE detected the failure and rejected the packet.